dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-codeql.md

 > You must be a repository owner in order to view Security alerts.

 > [!NOTE]
-> This demo repository is small and as such does not contain any major security or quality issues.
-However, "real world" repositories will more than likely have at least some issues!
+> This demo repository is small.
+As such, it doesn't contain any major security or quality issues.
+However, "Real world" repositories will likely have some issues.

 When the last CodeQL workflow run completes, you should see two issues in the **Security** tab: